indigetal/tutor-custom-toolkit/README.md

 2. **Dynamic Data Filtering:**

-   - Ensures that instructors only see data relevant to them on backend pages.
+   - Ensures that instructors only see data related to their own courses on backend pages.

 3. **Improved Integration:**
    - Enhances the course archive override for seamless theme compatibility.